-The Company expects to pay approximately \$1,100 in federal income taxes for 2022 and no payments for 2021 due to net operating loss carryforwards.
+The Company expects to pay approximately \$25,000 in federal income taxes for 2023.
 The Company makes cash payments for state income taxes in states in which the Company does not have net operating loss carry forwards.
-The Company expects to pay federal taxes in 2023 due to the full utilization of its net operating loss carryforward.
+For 2023, the Company expects to pay \$8,000 in state income taxes.